aaronfreed/vaf/README.md

 - I don’t know what sort of preview to do for the 2x or 4x transfer modes.
 [Contact me](#credits-and-contact-info) if you have any ideas.

 #### Realign when retexturing
-- The new “Realign when retexturing” option preserves the old behavior of Vasara of realigning textures to (0,0) when you change a texture.
+- The new “Realign when retexturing” option preserves Vasara’s behavior of realigning textures to (0,0) when you change a texture.
 I currently have it disabled by default, since it’s possible to realign textures to (0,0) manually with it disabled, while it’s *not* possible to preserve existing texture alignment with it *enabled*, but sometimes having it enabled is useful behavior.

 #### Decouple transparent sides
-The new “Decouple transparent sides” option disables Vasara’s standard behavior of editing the transparent side on the reverse of the one you’re looking at.
+The new “Decouple transparent sides” option disables Vasara and Visual Mode.lua’s standard behavior of editing the transparent side on the reverse of the one you’re looking at.
 The obvious applications that come to mind for this are:
 - Aligning sides separately – useful for fixing faulty alignment, of which two kinds are especially common:
   - Incorrectly aligned “2x” and “4x” textures (the default alignment behavior assumes a texture size of 1 WU)
   - Alignment that got screwed up on only one side (“align adjacent” has never aligned both sides correctly)